University Hospital of Düsseldorf

-The University Hospital of Düsseldorf (Universitätsklinikum Düsseldorf) is located in the south of Düsseldorf, the state capital of the German state of North Rhine-Westphalia and center of the populous Rhine-Ruhr metropolitan region.
+The University Hospital of Düsseldorf (Universitätsklinikum Düsseldorf) is the medical department of the Heinrich Heine University of Düsseldorf.
+It is located in the south of Düsseldorf, the state capital of the German state of North Rhine-Westphalia and center of the populous Rhine-Ruhr metropolitan region.
 It treats approximately 45,000 inpatients and 300,000 outpatients every year in 32 clinics and 34 institutes.
 The hospital has more than 1,200 inpatient beds.
 It has roughly 5,500 employees, including 1,300 nurses and 800 physicians.
-Many facilities are self-operated (crafts, training centers).
+Many facilities are run in-house (e.g. training centers).
 The board consists of the medical director, the commercial director, the director of nursing and the dean of the medical faculty.

+History

+On July 27, 1907, the general municipal hospitals and subsequently the Düsseldorf Academy for Practical Medicine were officially opened.
+Oskar Witzel was appointed director.
+On the site were the clinics for surgery, internal medicine pediatrics, with Arthur Schloßmann as head physician, gynecology and obstetrics with Hugo Sellheim as head physician, infectious diseases with an attached institute for experimental therapy, skin and venereal diseases, ear, nose and throat medicine, ophthalmology and pathology under the direction of Lubarsch.
+The psychiatric ward was located in the Rhenish Provincial and Nursing Home in Grafenberg.